chekri/PhD_Thesis/README.md

 # PhD_Thesis
-Codes used in my PhD thesis
+Here are the codes used in my PhD thesis.
+These codes are wriiten in AUTO-07p, python and Matlab.
 AUTO-07p is an easy to use software package.
-To install it Unzip the .zip file and move to the folder.
+To install this software package, unzip the provided auto.zip file and move to its parent folder.
 Then configure the files by .\configure .
 After the successful configuration, 'make all'